hansfilipelo/bashshot/README.md

 INSTALLATION
 =================================
-These scripts neds crontab/anacron, which are installed by default on Debian and Ubuntu.
+These scripts needs crontab/anacron, which are installed by default on Debian and Ubuntu.
 You also need ZFSonLinux (zfsonlinux.org).

 Clone project, cd to folder: